Operational Risk Appetite Practice Benchmark

 Around 70 firms around the world took part in the study, which included a survey, consultations with participants and two roundtable events.
 We shared a full report of our findings with the participants, and they also received individual benchmarks comparing them to the other firms who took part.
-We've summarised our key findings below.

 The industry has progressed in setting operational risk appetite